 I. PROGRAM OBJECTIVES

-Title III-D of the 2000 Amendments to the Older Americans Act authorizes programs to support disease prevention and health promotion at senior centers, congregate nutrition sites, through home delivered meals programs, or other appropriate settings.
+Title III-D of the 2012 Amendments to the Older Americans Act authorizes programs to support Evidence-based and Disease Prevention and health promotion at senior centers, congregate nutrition sites or other appropriate settings.

 II.
 PROGRAM PROCEDURES